lkudli2/What-makes-a-Halloween-Candy-Desirable/README.md

 ## Conclusion

 An ideal Halloween candy contains **chocolate and peanuts/almonds**, which together explain a large portion of consumer preference.
-This project demonstrates how survey data and statistical modeling can provide **actionable insights** for consumer behavior and product design.

 ## Project Structure